 This category includes permits where there are no unresolved DMR non-receipt violations as determined by EPA’s NPDES data system (ICIS-NPDES).
 Permits in this category must also have “DMR Non-Receipt Tracking” and “Permit Compliance Tracking Status” data elements in EPA’s NPDES data system (ICIS-NPDES) to “On.”
 Permits in this category means that the state and the permittee are sharing DMR data in accordance with NPDES eRule.

 EPA plans to improve the dashboard to better track electronic reporting for DMR filers.
-EPA plans to update the dashboard so that it only includes facilities that report DMRs to the permitting authority on a regular frequency (i.e., “NPDES Data Group” code for the permit is set to “G3A”) and exclude facilities that have an approved electronic reporting waiver (i.e., “Electronic Reporting Waiver Type” for the permit is set to “TMP” or “PER”).
-EPA will also identify if DMR filer electronically submitted their DMRs [i.e., “Electronic Submission Type (Compliance Monitoring Activity)” code is set to “ES1,” “ES2,” or “ES7”].
-EPA plans to make this enhancement in January 2018.
+EPA plans to exclude facilities that have an approved electronic reporting waiver (i.e., “Electronic Reporting Waiver Type” for the permit is set to “TMP” or “PER”).
+EPA will also identify if a DMR filer electronically submitted their DMRs [i.e., “Electronic Submission Type (Compliance Monitoring Activity)” code is set to “ES1,” “ES2,” or “ES7”].
+EPA plans to make these enhancements in 2020.